What Are Horseflies?

 Horseflies are among the most disliked insects because their silent flight often ends with us receiving a painful bite.

-Horseflies fly during the day, so at night you are safe from these insects unless one flew into your home and is using your artificial light to home in on you!
+The flies are active during the day, so at night you are safe from these insects unless one flew into your house and is using your artificial light to home in on you!

 Horseflies vary in size from that of a housefly to something resembling the size of a bumblebee.
 Silent flight means that even the most substantial flies at over 1inch, seem to float down onto you!
 Another feature of these flies is their amazing sometimes dazzlingly colourful eyes.